alrojasduarte86/diff/README.md

 }
 ```

 * PUT /v1/diff/{id}/right:  Is used to set the right piece of data to be compared.
-The body of the request should be a JSON Base64 code text.<br/>
+The body of the request should be a JSON Base64 encoded text.<br/>

 Sample Request<br/>